Agrimonia eupatoria: Generative characteristics

-Agrimonia eupatoria is native to Europe and Southwestern Asia, where it grows in damp meadows, pasture, along stream banks, and among shrubs - it is also cultivated in other parts of the world for medical purposes.
+Agrimonia eupatoria is native to Europe and Southwestern Asia, where it grows in damp meadows, pasture, along stream banks, and among shrubs.

 In folklore

-Agrimony has been stated to have medical and magical properties since the time of Pliny the Elder.
-It is ruled astrologically by Cancer, according to Nicholas Culpeper.
+Agrimony has been supposed to have magical, medical properties since the time of Pliny the Elder.
 Common folklore held that it could cure musket wounds by being brewed into "arquebusade water," and ward off witchcraft.

-Traditional British folklore states that if a sprig of the plant was placed under a person's head, they would sleep until it was removed.
+Traditional British folklore states that if a sprig of the plant was placed under a person's head, sleep would persist until it was removed.